3. Raw data processing#

 In the ideal case, where the correct (unaltered) UMIs tag reads, the reads of each UMI uniquely map to a common reference gene, and there is a bijection between UMIs and pre-PCR molecules.
 Consequently, the UMI deduplication procedure is conceptually straightforward: the reads of a UMI are the PCR duplicates from a single pre-PCR molecule.
 The number of captured and sequenced molecules of each gene is the number of distinct UMIs observed for this gene.

-However, the problems encountered in practice make the simple rules described above insufficient for identifying the gene origin of UMIs in general and necessitate the development of more sophisticated models.
-Here, we concern ourselves primarily with two challenges.
+However, the problems encountered in practice make the simple rules described above insufficient for identifying the gene origin of UMIs in general and necessitate the development of more sophisticated models:

-• The first problem we discuss is errors in UMIs.
-These occur when the sequenced UMI tag of reads contains errors introduced during PCR or the sequencing process.
+Errors in UMIs: These occur when the sequenced UMI tag of reads contains errors introduced during PCR or the sequencing process.
 Common UMI errors include nucleotide substitutions during PCR and read errors during sequencing.
 Failing to address such UMI errors can inflate the estimated number of molecules [Smith et al., 2017, Ziegenhain et al., 2022].

 UMI errors, especially those due to nucleotide substitutions and miscallings, are prevalent in single-cell experiments.
 Smith et al. [2017] establish that the average number of bases different (edit distance) between the observed UMI sequences in the tested single-cell experiments is lower than randomly sampled UMI sequences, and the enrichment of low edit distances is well correlated with the degree of PCR amplification.
 Multimapping also exists in single-cell data and, depending upon the gene being considered, can occur at a non-trivial rate.
 Srivastava et al. [2019] show that discarding the multimapping reads can negatively bias the predicted molecule counts.